Catholics encouraged to participate in '24 Hours for the Lord' March 28-29

 BRAINTREE -- The Archdiocese of Boston will join dioceses throughout the world in observing 24 Hours for the Lord, an annual period of continuous eucharistic adoration lasting from March 28 to 29.

-"It's an opportunity for us as Catholics to adore the Lord in person, to encounter him," Archdiocese of Boston Evangelization Consultant Melissa Kalapkgian told The Pilot on March 12.
+"It's an opportunity for us as Catholics to adore the Lord in person, to encounter him," Archdiocese of Boston Evangelization Consultant Melissa Kalpakgian told The Pilot on March 12.

 In 2014, the Vatican's Dicastery of Evangelization established 24 Hours for the Lord as an annual observance initiated by Pope Francis that coincides with the eve of the Fourth Sunday of Lent.